 Welcome to:

 Project 3.18 publishes weekly, usually on Monday.
 We write long-form, deep-dive stories, the kind you might find featured in a monthly magazine.
-We excavate baseball history and bring it to life in the form of timeless, standalone stories, thoroughly researched and lovingly told.

 I'm enjoying the bejezus outa these tales.
 Please keep it up.